One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 Taking the time to build a personalized plan that considers your client’s injury history, training preferences, goals, available equipment, fitness experience, and other relevant factors is crucial for showing that you care.

 Moreover, that approach shows that you know what you’re doing.
+One way to streamline the process is to use workout templates, but you must still individualize each program.

 Try Hevy Coach